 5. Folding Ingredients

-Folding is a technique for blending two mixtures and is used when one of the mixtures is fragile or needs special care to prevent the mixture from deflating.
+Folding is a technique for blending two mixtures.
+It is used when one of the mixtures is fragile or needs special care to prevent deflating.

 Generally, the lighter mixture, such as egg whites or whipped cream, is folded into the heavier mixture, such as chocolate or flour.